SiteName

 Training, equipment, physical examinations, workman’s compensation insurance, and life insurance are provided at no cost to the volunteer.

 A Length of Service Awards Program (LOSAP) is available to Operational and Administrative members.
-This is a Howard County system that tracks service time by assigning "points" to activities associated with the volunteer’s various areas of responsibility.
+This is a Maryland state system that tracks service time by assigning “points” to activities associated with the volunteer’s various areas of responsibility.
 Points accumulate for everything from emergency calls, meetings, fundraising, training, duty time, and the like.
-After three years of service with at least 50 points per year, a volunteer is eligible for a Maryland state income tax deduction which continues as long as the volunteer acquires 50 points each successive year.
+After three years of service with at least 50 points per year, a volunteer is eligible for a Maryland state tax deduction which continues as long as the volunteer acquires 50 points each successive year.

 Howard County Government offers a property tax credit for certain public safety officers, including volunteer firefighters and EMTs.
-Operational members are eligible for a $2500 credit against the county property tax imposed on real property they own, provided they have maintained active membership and met all operating standards for the preceding year and for five years continuously.
+Operational members are eligible for a credit against the county property tax imposed on real property they own, provided they have maintained active membership and met all operating standards for the preceding year and for five years continuously.

 APPLICATION PROCESS